-- Corporation tax rates for companies in the process of winding up.

-- Relief for overseas tax as an expense.

-- Detailed knowledge of specific double taxation agreements.

-- Migration of a UK resident company.

-- Mixer companies.

-- Detailed computational questions on the carry back and carry forward of unrelieved foreign tax.
+- Corporation tax rates for companies in the process of winding up. - Relief for overseas tax as an expense. - Detailed knowledge of specific double taxation agreements. - Migration of a UK resident company. - Mixer companies. - Detailed computational questions on the carry back and carry forward of unrelieved foreign tax. - The reduction of double tax relief where losses have been group relieved. - Offshore receipts in respect of intangible property.

-- Calculation of indexation factors.

-- Quarterly accounting for income tax.

-- The reduction of double tax relief where losses have been group relieved.